mmondics/aiops-z/docs/labs/instana-lab.md

     By default, you're taken to a built-in dashboard for analytics related to Application calls.
 You can filter by using the left side options, or by creating filters at the top.

-34. **Expand the left side options and select Only Erroneous and the Robot Shop Microservices application.**
+34. **Expand the left side options and select Only Erroneous and the robot-shop application.**

     ![instana-analytics-1](instana-analytics-1.png)